HOPE FOR THE FUTURE

-Bearings now has a wonderful opportunity to “bloom where it was planted” and to grow in service to the city.
 As redevelopment occurs on Atlanta’s Westside, community leaders have a deep desire to retain and enhance existing assets in individual neighborhoods.
 In Adair Park, Bearings Bike Shop hopes to play a vital role, serving as a strong community anchor and a shining beacon of hope.
 With design underway, Bearings looks forward to a grand opening of this new facility in the summer of 2020.

 Mr. Alex Dominguez Board Member & Campaign Chair Region One Commercial Mr. Michael Burke Founder/Former CEO, Clockwise.MD DocuTAP Mr. Leonce B. Crump Jr. Lead Pastor Renovation Church

 Mr. Dan Heller Board Chair Retired, King & Spalding, LLP Ms. Jill Jinks Chief Executive Officer Insurance House Holdings